mozilla/jx-sqlite/docs/Logical Equality.md

 ### Coordinate-wise structural comparison

 The conservative `eq` operator, common in databases, is not very useful; a common SQL pattern is `WHERE a=b OR (a IS NULL and b IS NULL)` that is used to detect structural similarity.
-We define `eq` to represent this structural comparison, and further demand it is decisive.
+We define a new operator, called `eq`, to represent this structural comparison, and we further demand it is decisive.

 Given